okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/event-hooks/index.md

 For a working example of an end-to-end event hook setup, see the [Event hook guide](/docs/guides/event-hook-implementation).

-> **Note:** It may take several minutes before events are sent to the event hook after it’s created or updated.
+> **Note:** It may take several minutes before events are sent to the event hook after it's created or updated.

 ### Implement your service